muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 The presence of each of them is indicated by the respective flags i.e.
 S flag, F flag and T flag.

-To allow for future compatibility, any optional element added to the SRv6-ERO subobject in future MUST specify the order of the optional element and request IANA to allocate a flag to indicate its presence from the subregistry created in {{SRv6-ERO-flag}}.
+In order to ensure future compatibility, any optional elements added to the SRv6-ERO subobject in the future must specify their order and request the Internet Assigned Numbers Authority (IANA) to allocate a flag to indicate their presence from the subregistry created in {{SRv6-ERO-flag}}.